 How many times have you seen the same globe visual used within a slide, or even a picture of shaking hands?
-Or a picture of a phone operator, or even some people smiling while working in an office?
+Or a picture of a phone operator, or even some people smiling as they work in an office?

 Most people use such pictures because yes indeed, they do seem relevant to the topic of the slide.
 And they also use them as they've seen so many other people use the same type of pictures.
-And that's precisely the problem - these pictures have been used so often, and they are so predictable - that the next time an audience sees those same pictures, they will be instantly bored.
-And that's exactly what a cliché means - it means that these visual themes have been so over-used, that people are just tired of looking at them!
+And that's precisely the problem.
+These pictures have been used so often, and they are so predictable that the next time the audience sees those same pictures, they will be instantly bored.
+And that's exactly what a cliché means.
+It means that these visual themes have been so over-used, that people are just tired of looking at them!

 Let's start with two axes: